 José Martínez and Ph.D. students Nevin Kırman, Meyrem Krman, and Mainak Chaudhuri, have received the Best Paper Award at the Intl.
 Symp. on High Performance Computer Architecture (HPCA), for their paper "Checkpointed Early Load Retirement."

 Lang Tong was elected to Fellow of the IEEE "for contributions to statistical signal processing for communications and wireless networks."
 The election to Fellow is awarded to less than 1/20th of a percent of the IEEE membership each year, and represents one of the highest honors that IEEE can bestow.

 Lang Tong and one of his former students, M. Dong, were selected to receive the 2004 IEEE Signal Processing Society Best Paper Award for their paper, "Optimal Design and Placement of Pilot Symbols for Channel Estimation."

-"Speculative Synchronization: Programmability and Performance for Parallel Codes," written by Jose Martinez, with his then Univiversity of Illinois advisor Jose Torrelas, was named in the November/December 2003 issue of IEEE Micro as a "Top Pick."
+"Speculative Synchronization: Programmability and Performance for Parallel Codes," written by José Martínez, with his then University of Illinois advisor, Jose Torrelas, was named in the November/December 2003 issue of IEEE Micro as a "Top Pick."
 Top Picks were papers from conferences over the past year that were judged to have had a major impact on the field.

-Alyssa Aspel's project is "Resonant Monolithic Photodetectors and On-Chip Waveguides for Integrated Optoelectronics."
+Alyssa Aspel has been selected for a 2004 Lockheed Martin University Research Grant for her project, entitled "Resonant Monolithic Photodetectors and On-Chip Waveguides for Integrated Optoelectronics."